UPVC Windows

 Large white UPVC casement window with two hoppers and one fixed

-If you’re considering getting a new window, or even a new door, it may be time for you to look at UPVC, as you'll find the benefits worth it.
+If you’re considering getting a new window, or even a new door, it may be time for you to look at UPVC.
+In this blog, read about the advantages of UPVC windows, your options, and how they can easily match UPVC doors.

 What is a UPVC window?

-A UPVC window starts life off as a resin.
-When additives are combined, this resin becomes polyvinyl chloride – or PVC for short.
-One of these included additives is a plasticiser, which gives PVC its flexibility.
+• It is made from "unplasticised" plastic - A UPVC window actually starts as a resin.
+When additives are combined with this resin, it becomes PVC (polyvinyl chloride).
+One of the additives is a plasticiser, which gives PVC its flexibility.
+When this plasticiser is not added, it becomes UPVC ("unplasticised" PVC).

 PVC resin, formula and UPVC window